 Cover is any object that protects you from gunfire.
 Concealment is an object that hides you from an aggressor.
-Question: if you were in the Stop ‘N Rob (notice the bars “protecting” the employees) where’s cover or concealment?
+Question: if you were in the Stop ‘N Rob in the video above, where is cover or concealment?
 Concealment would be the shelves in the middle of the store.
 Cover?
 Nope.
-There ain’t none – as the employees discovered.
+There probably isn’t any.
 Three things about that . . .

 In your home, walls and doors are highly unlikely to stop a bullet.
-As in fuhgeddaboutit.
-Your refrigerator is about the only object capable of stopping a bullet.
-That’s not a sure thing.
-And trying getting behind it in an emergency.
+Your refrigerator is about the only object capable of stopping a bullet and that’s not a sure thing (try getting behind yours in an emergency).
 If you’re attacked in your home, you need to find cover, stop the assault – by counterattacking – or leave.

-There are plenty of objects behind which you can hide: walls, doors, store shelves, tables, counters, cars, trees, etc. If a bad guy or guys can’t see you, chances are they can’t shoot/stab/bludgeon you.
+There are plenty of objects behind which you can hide: walls, doors, store shelves full of chips and candy, tables, counters, cars, trees, etc. If a bad guy or guys can’t see you, chances are they won’t shoot/stab/bludgeon you.
 Chances are.
-Remembering that bad guys can shoot through concealment and kill you dead.

-You are not a cop; you don’t have to stop a bad guy or guys.
-If you’re in a dangerous situation and you’ve decided that you’re not going to defend innocent life (the store could have allowed their employees to arm themselves) leave as quickly as possible.
-Run!
+You are not a cop.
+You don’t have to stop a bad guy (or guys).
+If you’re in a dangerous situation and you’ve decided that you’re not going to defend innocent life leave as quickly as possible.
+Run.

 It’s best to have an escape route in mind when you enter a new environment.
 Look around.
-Keep in mind that you can go out the back of a restaurant or store if things go pear-shaped.
+Keep in mind that you can go out the back of a store or restaurant if things go sideways.

-In any case, don’t get married to cover or concealment.
-If it’s compromised — if your assailant figures out how to get to you — your proverbial goose is cooked.
+In any case, don’t rely on cover or concealment.
+If it’s compromised — if your assailant figures out how to get to you — your proverbial goose may be cooked.
 Unless you move.
-Your end goal: GTFO.
-And carry a gun whenever possible, understanding the difference between cover and concealment for your attacker, as well.